-The Hauck Aufhäuser Lampe Group has drawn up a Group reorganization plan in accordance with regulatory requirements.
-Among other things, it sets out measures with which we can react autonomously to a significant deterioration in our financial situation, in order to restore our own financial stability.
+The Hauck Aufhäuser Lampe Group has drawn up a group reorganization plan in accordance with regulatory requirements.
+Among other things, it defines those measures with which we can react autonomously to a significant deterioration in our financial situation, in order to restore our own financial stability.
 The remediation indicators defined to determine the need for remediation are monitored on a continual basis and form part of the quarterly risk report.
-There were no intra-Group financial agreements pursuant to Section 22 SAG in the financial year 2023.
+There were no intra-group financial agreements pursuant to Section 22 SAG in the financial year 2024.